THE BELLA RIBBONS PROJECT

 LIVE PERFORMANCE ART & CONTEMPORARY DANCE

 Bella Palermo, dancer, actor, artist, and muse of The Bella Ribbons Project performs live contemporary dance and performance art actions at various project events.
-These live events are sometimes scheduled in advance and under the direction of Myers or Stolar, while other activities are impromptu and inspired by the moment.
+These live events are sometimes scheduled in advance and under the direction of Sarah Stolar, while other activities are impromptu and inspired by the moment.
 This active component provides an ongoing improvisational and experimental element to the project's overall narrative.